tail-call/kbb/README.md

  - [ ] Humans don't have fast diagonal movement
  - [ ] Notable characters system: building an inn creates a barkeeper, building a smithy creates a blacksmith
  - [ ] Hunger: kobolds need to eat twice per day, or they will grow weak and die
- - [ ] Permadeath: when a player character dies, it dies forever.
-Next unit becomes the leader
  - [ ] Workshop where foundations of buildings are made
  - [ ] Then unit carries wood to the site and builds the thing
  - [ ] A group of units must carry foundation to its place